 The other benefit — no one goes down alone!
 No lone wolves.
 When your team collaborates, everyone owns the successes and the failures.

 3 Sales Personas to Overcome Obstacles

 Generally speaking, every sale goes through the same four stages.
 Each stage comes with it’s own problems and issues.
-The key is understanding how to work through the issues and come out on top.
+The key is understanding how to work through the issues and come out on top by getting a contract signed.
 The best way to handle those issues is by wearing the hat or playing the right role.